How Rush Connected the Dots With ‘Snakes and Arrows’

 Raskulinecz compared Snakes & Arrows to the band’s ‘70s output.
 “I feel they’ve written some of the best material they’ve written, and they’re playing at the top of their abilities," he told Brightcove .
 "We’ve made a performance record.
 And I think it’s got a different sound – it sounds like all the elements of classic Rush, but it doesn’t sound like a classic rock record.
 It has all the energy and sonics of a relevant, modern-day rock record.”

 It worked for the majority of Rush fans, and it most certainly worked for the trio.
 “I think I’d place Snakes & Arrows among our top three albums,” Lee told TeamRock in 2014.
 “We found that space we’ve been wanting to get to in terms of keeping the balance of influences.
 There are so many ways we can go, and because we’re over-ambitious when putting our songs together, it’s very easy to bloat in one direction or lose yourself in the excitement of a new sound.

 “I think it began with Vapor Trails, and I think Feedback helped because it reminded us of our roots, and fundamental things about rock songs that may have got lost in the technocratic attitude that we sometimes have.”

-By the time Clockwork Angels – Rush’s only full concept album – came along in 2012, the band had experienced the greatest height of its fame.
-Snakes & Arrows was the opening scene in a story that included an appearance in the 2009 film I Love You, Man, the release of the acclaimed 2010 documentary Beyond The Lighted Stage, their 2013 induction into the Rock and Roll Hall of Fame and receipt of a string of musical and humanitarian awards.
+By the time Clockwork Angels – Rush’s final album – came along in 2012, the band had experienced the greatest height of its fame.
+Snakes & Arrows was the opening scene in a story that included an appearance in the 2009 film I Love You, Man, the release of the acclaimed 2010 documentary Beyond The Lighted Stage, their 2013 induction into the Rock & Roll Hall of Fame and receipt of a string of musical and humanitarian awards.